 - Give your child's medicine as directed.
-Call your child's healthcare provider if you think the medicine is not working as expected.
-Tell him if your child is allergic to any medicine.
+Contact your child's healthcare provider if you think the medicine is not working as expected.
+Tell the provider if your child is allergic to any medicine.
 Keep a current list of the medicines, vitamins, and herbs your child takes.
 Include the amounts, and when, how, and why they are taken.
 Bring the list or the medicines in their containers to follow-up visits.
 Carry your child's medicine list with you in case of an emergency.

-Follow up with your child's pediatrician as directed:
+Follow up with your baby's pediatrician as directed:

-Do not expose your child to smoke:
+Do not expose your baby to smoke:

-Contact your child's pediatrician if:
+Contact your baby's pediatrician if:

-- Your child has a fever.
+- Your baby has a fever.

-- You have questions or concerns about your child's condition or care.
+- You have questions or concerns about your baby's condition or care.

 Seek care immediately or call 911 if:

-© 2016 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+© Copyright Merative 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.